camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 ## Identities

-Camunda BPM distinguished two types of identities: users and groups.
-Authorizations can either range over all users (userId = ANY), an individual User or a Group of users.
+Camunda BPM distinguishes between two types of identities: users and groups.
+Authorizations can either range over all users (userId = ANY), an individual user or a group of users.

 ## Permissions